The Best Coding Bootcamps of 2021

 Traditional Financing (Loans)

 Traditional education loans are available at many programs.
-Some accredited bootcamps also accept federal student loans, along with programs like the G.I.
-Bill.
-However, most bootcamps aren’t accredited as colleges, because they’re not colleges.
+Some accredited bootcamps also accept federal student loans, along with programs like the G.I. bill.
+However, most bootcamps aren’t accredited as colleges.
 Still, private student loans are available through programs like Climb Credit and Skills Fund.

 Income Share Agreements (ISAs)

 Income Share Agreements, or ISAs, are a revolutionary new way to pay for higher education.
-ISAs defer the cost of tuition until a student graduates and lands a job in the field.
-Once employed, students agree to pay a fixed percentage of their new salary (often around 15%) for a short duration (often 1-3 years).
-After, students are completely free and clear of obligation.
+ISAs defer the cost of tuition until students graduate and land jobs in the field.
+Once employed, students pay a fixed percentage of their salary (often around 15%) for a short duration (often one to three years).
+Afterward, students are completely free and clear of obligation.

-If students can’t find a job in their field, the bootcamp absorbs the risk and forgive the cost of tuition.
+If students can’t find a job in their field, the bootcamp absorbs the risk and forgives the cost of tuition.
 ISAs incentivize schools to provide up-to-date curriculum and excellent job placement services.
-Plus, ISAs give students confidence that their education is worth it.
+That’s not to mention how ISAs give students confidence that their education is worth it.

-Coding bootcamps are structured differently, depending on the subject and experience level of the students.
+Coding bootcamps are structured differently depending on the subject and experience level of the students.
 Most software engineering bootcamps are directed at new programmers with little or no coding experience.
-As a result, students need a comprehensive ground-up coding education.
+As a result, students need a comprehensive coding education.

 Companies Hiring Software Engineering Bootcamp Grads